Aveglia/vAMPirus/docs/HelpDocumentation.md

           nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --stats

-## Minimum Entropy Decomposition (Oligotyping - https://merenlab.org/2012/05/11/oligotyping-pipeline-explained/)
+## Minimum Entropy Decomposition (experimental) - Oligotyping - https://merenlab.org/2012/05/11/oligotyping-pipeline-explained/

 In vAMPirus v2, we added the ability for the user to use the oligotyping program employing the Minimum Entropy Decomposition (MED) algorithm developed by Eren et al. 2015 (read more about MED here - https://www.nature.com/articles/ismej2014195#citeas) to cluster ASV or AminoType sequences.